WebSocket Communication Protocol

 • {"type": "stt", "text": "..."}

-• Indicates that the server has recognized the user’s speech. (e.g., speech-to-text results)
+• Indicates server has recognized user speech (e.g., speech-to-text result)

-• The device may display this text on the screen and then proceed to the answer process.
+• Device may display this text on screen, then proceed to response flow.

 3. LLM